wallarm/product-documentation/docs/2.18/user-guides/blacklist.md

 Wallarm can block most harmful traffic request-by-request if a malicious payload is detected.
 However, for behavioral‑based attacks when every single request is legitimate (e.g. login attempts with username/password pairs) blocking by origin might be necessary.

 Wallarm can block bots and behavioral‑based attacks, such as application abuse, brute-force, and forced browsing, by automatically adding IPs to the blacklist.
-Administrators can also manually add IP addresses and subnets for blocking.
+Administrators can also manually add IP addresses for blocking.

 ![!Blacklist tab overview][img-blacklist]